There is Drive-In Wifi all across Washington State. Check for a map of locations.

 The computer lab and classroom 206 may still be accessed.

-Books/DVDs/magazines may be returned to book drops at the north and south entrances of the SFCC Library (Building 2).
-No appointment needed.
+Books/ DVDs/ CDs may be returned to book drops at the north and south entrances of the SFCC Library (Building 2).

 The SFCC librarians are available for research help.